Drew Waters Player Props: Royals vs. Guardians

 Drew Waters At The Plate

-- Waters has four doubles, three home runs and six walks while batting .252.
+- Waters is hitting .245 with four doubles, three home runs and six walks.

-- Waters has picked up a hit in 19 of 31 games this year, with multiple hits eight times.
+- Waters has picked up a hit in 59.4% of his 32 games this season, with at least two hits in 25.0% of them.

-- In eight games this season (25.8%), Waters has picked up an RBI, including two games with multiple runs batted in.
+- Waters has driven in a run in eight games this season (25.0%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.